Iron Man's armor (Marvel Cinematic Universe): Design and creation

 For Iron Man 3 (2013), Chris Townsend served as visual effects supervisor.
 The film featured over 2,000 visual effects shots and was worked on by 17 studios: Weta Digital, Digital Domain, Scanline VFX, Trixter, Framestore, Luma Pictures, Fuel VFX, Cantina Creative, Cinesite, The Embassy Visual Effects, Lola, Capital T, Prologue, and Rise FX.
-Digital Domain, Scanline VFX, and Trixter each worked on separate shots featuring the Mark XLII armor, working with different digital models.
+Digital Domain, Scanline VFX, and Trixter each worked on separate shots that featured the Mark XLII armor, working with different digital models.
 The studios shared some of their files to ensure consistency between the shots.
 For the Mark XLII and Iron Patriot armors, Legacy Effects constructed partial suits that were worn on set.
 Townsend explained that "Invariably we'd shoot a soft-suit with Robert [Downey Jr.] then we'd also put tracking markers on his trousers.
 He would also wear lifts in his shoes or be up in a box so he'd be the correct height – Iron Man is 6'5".

 The art department at Marvel worked closely with a team from Digital Domain, which created realistically-proportioned 3D versions of suits, including textures and lighting, from Marvel's 2D concept art.
 Those models were then used by Marvel and Weta Digital.
 The heads-up display features of the helmet were inspired by visualization techniques from MRI diagnostic pattern recognition and graph theory, particularly by the connectogram, a circular graph that maps all of the white-matter connections of the human brain.

 Concept art released in March 2014 for Avengers: Age of Ultron (2015), revealed the inclusion of a "Hulkbuster"–like armor.
 Iron Man's armor in Spider-Man: Homecoming (2017), the Mark XLVII, is a recolored version of the Mark XLVI armor introduced in Captain America: Civil War (2016); this was done because Sony Pictures did not have the budget to create a new Iron Man suit.
 Feige requested the color scheme resemble the Ultimate Iron Man armor from the comics.
 For Avengers: Infinity War (2018), visual effects vendor Framestore created Iron Man's Mark 50 suit, based on the Bleeding Edge armor from the comics, which is made up of singular nanobots which move around his body to form a suit, and was developed alongside Marvel for about two years.